skwasjer/Correlate/src/Correlate.Core/README.md

-Correlate requests between microservices using a correlation ID.
+The core implementation to correlate activities between decoupled components (eg. microservices) using a correlation ID.

 ### Useful links